 The Infinity Squad is a math mentorship program between high school and elementary school students.
 The program is designed to pair high school students with elementary school students to meet on a regular basis during the school year and develop both interpersonal relationships and an affinity for and enjoyment in math.
 It is designed to run at a local elementary school, after school, for 20 weeks during the school year from around October until April.
 To find out how to bring a Squad to your community, email firstname.lastname@example.org.

 Due to the COVID pandemic, we have adjusted the original programming to go virtual.
-High school students meet virtually once/week for 30 minutes with their mentees to connect, play math games and go over math homework.
+High school students meet virtually once/week for 30 minutes with their mentees to connect, play math games, and go over math homework.
+You can read more about how Infinity Squad has adjusted here!

 High School Students